kamipakistan/kamipakistan/README.md

 - 👋 Hi, I’m Kamran khan
-- 👀 I’m interested to Master myself in Computer Vision
+- 👀 I’m interested to Master myself in Computer Vision and NLP
 - 📫 You can cantact with me through email: kamrankhnkami@gmail.com

 <!---